As it turns 75, Sarasota Orchestra remains focused on the future

 Another sign: Strong demand for Masterworks dinners with visiting conductors at the Sarasota Yacht Club.
 At the risk of sounding corny, you could feel the love in the room at a recent dinner featuring Bergmann.

 There’s no question that Sarasota prizes its orchestra.
-Time will tell if audiences and donors prize it enough to build and sustain a new 1,800-seat music center.
+Time will tell if audiences and donors values it enough to build and sustain a new 1,800-seat music center.
 If history is any guide, they will.

 author